5orenso/JAFW/README.md

 This is still work in progress, so please help me with comments, ideas, etc.

-Demos is available on [my blog](http://litt.no/tools/jafw/demo/index.html).
+Demos are available on [my blog](http://litt.no/tools/jafw/demo/index.html).

 Usage
 -----